rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	polar_cam_0010 connected
 	```

-	Note that the order in which the cameras connect to the IoT hub will probably differ from what's shown here, and will also vary from one run to the next.
+	The order in which the cameras connect to the IoT hub will probably differ from what's shown here, and will also vary from one run to the next.

 1. After a few seconds, additional output should appear.
 Each line corresponds to an event transmitted from a camera to the IoT hub.
 The output will look something like this: